agrc/gis.utah.gov/discover/resources/index.md

 ### Coordinate System and Datum
 {: .text-left}

 The native coordinate system for the Discover services is Web Mercator with a WGS 1984 datum (EPSG 3857).
 Many users work in coordinate systems with a different datum (for example, EPSG 3566: Utah Central with NAD 1983).
-It is critical for users who need the highest locational precision to use the appropriate [geographic transformation conversion]({{ "/downloads/Transformation.png" | prepend: site.baseurl }}).
-This remedies the roughly one meter difference between the WGS84 and NAD83 datums' “realization points.”
-Without the right transformation, you will not be able to get the highest level of positional accuracy.
+Users who need the highest locational precision must use the appropriate [geographic transformation conversion]({{ "/downloads/Transformation.png" | prepend: site.baseurl }}) to remedy the roughly one meter difference between the WGS84 and NAD83 datums' “realization points.”
 AGRC uses the `NAD_1983_To_WGS_1984_5` transformation when creating base map tiles and web applications, but **there may be more accurate transformations based on the data and area you are working with**.
 The default (no transformation specified) will likely introduce several feet of horizontal positional error.
 More information about these transformations can be found on ESRI's [NAD 1983 To WGS 1984](https://support.esri.com/en/knowledgebase/techarticles/detail/24159) How-To.

 ### Horizontal Positional Accuracy
 {: .text-left}

 Stated horizontal positional accuracy of the Google imagery is expected to achieve or exceed one meter (CE90) in most areas without significant vertical relief.
 You can generally expect higher precision in urban areas where existing supplemental ground control was more abundant.

+The pre-2018 NAIP layers have a stated horizontal positional accuracy of 5 meters, while the 2018 NAIP products have a horizontal positional accuracy of 4 meters.

 ### Adding a WMTS or WMS Service to ESRI Products
 {: .text-left}